 I will, however, take a paragraph to remind you all of several previous essays touching upon Ferrissia fragilis .
 You may recall, from my essays of 10June09 and 9Nov12, that the freshwater limpets were a particular research interest of Bryant Walker’s (1856 – 1936), and that the definitive monograph was contributed by Paul Basch in 1963 .
 Both Walker and Basch recognized Ferrissia fragilis as a widespread and important element of the North American malacofauna, and listed californica (Rowell 1863) and meekiana (Stimpson 1863) as junior synonyms of fragilis (Tryon 1863).
 And you may also remember my essay of 8Dec10 reviewing the excellent work of Andrea Walther and colleagues synonymizing several additional well-known names under fragilis, including walkeri (Pilsbry & Ferris 1906) and mcneilli (Walker 1925).
 So that today, the FWGNA Project recognizes just two species of Ferrissia: rivularis and fragilis.

 Up until recently it has been quite easy to ignore the extraordinarily trivial and obscure detail that the meeting of the California Academy which heard the description of G. californica preceded the meeting of the ANSP which heard the description of A. fragilis by five weeks.
-For some reason I cannot fathom, however, here in 2019 it has become less easy.
+And that Rowell's publication preceeded Tryon's by six.
+For some reason that I cannot fathom, however, here in 2019 it has become less easy.

 The issue of the American Malacological Bulletin freshly arrived on my desk last month included a research note announcing the “discovery of the freshwater limpet, Ferrissia californica (Rowell, 1863)” on the Island of Montserrat .
 Tryon’s nomen “fragilis” does not appear in title, abstract, key words, or the first five paragraphs of its introduction.